-In 2003, the Human Genome Project proved that our genes are not the cause of the diseases we see in modern times.
+In 2003, the Human Genome Project showed that most of the time our genes are not the cause of the diseases we see in modern times.
 It was believed that there had to be 100,000 genes to encode our DNA, one gene for each of the 100,000+ proteins in the human body.
 This had been the holy grail of human molecular biology for nearly a century.

 However, the results of the project showed that there are only 20,000-25,000 genes, each of which contains information for assembling or producing the functional molecules we call proteins.
 (1) Simply put, researchers found that information is transferred to RNA in a cell’s nucleus, which then interacts with ribosomes to read the sequence and translate the code to create an amino acid.
 This transcription and translation is known as gene expression.